 The Geniza Research Project for Hebrew Poetry was established by the Israel Academy of Sciences and Humanities in 1967, with the aim of deciphering, identifying and cataloguing fragments of liturgical poems (piyutim) preserved in the Cairo Geniza.
 The initiative was made possible by the Institute of Microfilmed Hebrew Manuscripts of the National Library of Israel (NLI), which consolidates photographs of the manuscripts in most of the Geniza collections around the world.
 In addition, today there are excellent scans of Geniza fragments available on various websites.
 The scanned fragments often make it easier to decipher the material and enable us to identify many previously unidentified piyutim.

-After 49 years, the cataloguing of the poems in most of the major Geniza collections has been completed.
-The database now contains more than 88,000 titles of piyutim from the Geniza and the opening words of more than 71,700 piyutim that exist in print.
-From the major collections of Geniza fragments, all that is left to catalogue are the Additional Series in the Taylor-Schechter Genizah Collection at Cambridge University and the Firkovich Collection in the Russian National Library in St. Petersburg.
-There are also some minor collections which have yet to be catalogued, and some of the collections already catalogued require supplementation.
+The cataloguing of the poems in most of the major Geniza collections has been completed.
+The project’s database now contains nearly 100,000 titles of piyutim from the Geniza and the opening words of over 70,000 piyutim that exist in print.
+Most of the major collections of Geniza fragments have already been deciphered.
+One large collection of Geniza fragments still to be catalogued is the Firkovich Collection in St. Petersburg.
+In addition, a number of minor collections have yet to be catalogued, and some of the collections that were already catalogued require supplementation.

-The project is named after the late Professor Ezra Fleischer, who founded it and directed it for 39 years.
-Prof. Fleischer passed away in July of 2006.
-His life’s work is carried on by Prof. Shulamit Elizur, assisted by a steering committee including two Academy members.
-Most of the deciphering, cataloguing and computerization has been done by the Project’s permanent staffer, Dr. Sarah Cohen.
+The project is named after its founder, the late Prof. Ezra Fleischer, who directed it for 39 years.
+Prof. Fleischer passed away in July 2006.
+His life’s work is carried on by Prof. Shulamit Elizur, assisted by a steering committee that includes two Academy members.
+Most of the deciphering, cataloguing and computerization has been done by the project’s permanent staffer, Dr. Sarah Cohen.